On the Hilbert scheme of linearly normal curves in $\mathbb{P}^r$ with small index of speciality: Irreducibility of for .

 \section{Irreducibility of $\HL{2r+4,r+8, r}$ for $r=3, 4$.}

 In this section, we continue to prove the irreducibility of the peculiar Hilbert schemes $\HL{2r+4,r+8,r}$ for $r=3, 4$, whose proofs are lengthier and utilizing somewhat different methods from the cases $r\ge 5$.
 In the course of the proof of Theorem \ref{r=4}, we also prove the reducibility of $\HL{g-2,g,3}$ for $g=12$. \begin{thm} $\HL{12,12,4}$ is irreducible. \end{thm} \begin{proof} Let $\h{E}=\h{D}^\vee$ for a general element $\h{D}\in\h{G}\subset\widetilde{\h{G}}_\h{L}$.
 Recall that $\h{E}$ is birationally very ample (possibly with non-empty base locus) and $C_\h{E}\subset\PP^3$ denotes the image curve induced by $\h{E}$.
-Since $g=12=\pi_1(10,3)$, $C_\h{E}$ does not necessarily lie on a quadric surface in $\PP^3$. $C_\h{E}$ may lie either on a quadric or on an irreducible surface of higher degrees.
-We need to consider these two cases separately. \vni (i) Assume that $C_\h{E}\subset\PP^3$ lies on a quadric.
+Since $g=12=\pi_1(10,3)$, $C_\h{E}$ does not necessarily lie on a quadric surface in $\PP^3$. $C_\h{E}$ may lie either on a quadric or on an irreducible surface of higher degree.
+We need to consider these two cases separately.

+\vni (i) Assume that $C_\h{E}\subset\PP^3$ lies on a quadric.
 Again, by Remark \ref{Severi} (i) and \cite{Zeuthen} we may assume that $C_\h{E}$ lies on a non-singular quadric $X\subset\PP^3$ and has $\delta$ nodes as its only singularities.
 The possibilities are

-(a) $C_\h{E}\in (5,5)$ and $\delta =4$,
+(a) $C_\h{E}\in |\h{O}_{\PP^1\times\PP^1}(5,5)|$ and $\delta =4$,

-(b) $C_\h{E}\in (4,6)$ and $\delta =3$,
+(b) $C_\h{E}\in |\h{O}_{\PP^1\times\PP^1}(4,6)|$ and $\delta =3$,

-(c) $C_\h{E}\in (3,7)$ and $C_\h{E}$ is non-singular,
+(c) $C_\h{E}\in |\h{O}_{\PP^1\times\PP^1}(3,7)|$ and $C_\h{E}$ is non-singular,

-(d) $C_\h{E}\in (4,5)$, $\h{E}$ has non-empty base locus and $C_\h{E}$ is non-singular.
+(d) $C_\h{E}\in |\h{O}_{\PP^1\times\PP^1}(4,5)|$, $\h{E}$ has non-empty base locus and $C_\h{E}$ is non-singular.
 Hence we have

-We check if the reverse inclusion holds.
+\vni We check if the reverse inclusion holds.